 If live performances aren’t your thing, there are plenty of other options to make this week a special vacation.
 Every day features a special lesbian beach outing at Herring Cove Beach where you can relax and enjoy Provincetown’s seaside beauty.
 There are parties of all sorts, like the Girl Splash pool party, a speakeasy with Zoe Lewis and the Bootleggers, and a Pride party.
 Whale watching, dune tours, sailing, bingo, and more ensure that this week has something for everyone.

-The next female-focused event is the 13th annual IWFFA Ptown Classic Women’s Flag Football Tournament from September 14th – 16th.
+The next female-focused event in the fall is the 14th annual IWFFA Ptown Classic Women’s Flag Football Tournament.
 Participants are welcome to enter their own full team or show up as an individual just looking to play.
 Awards will be given out at the end and there will be parties each night.